My Bike Fit Failed. I Still Recommend the Fitter

 And yes — “I want to look cooler on the bike” is also a perfectly legitimate goal.
 But you need to verbalise it.

-MINIMAP · Right Goals · Extra Costs · Body Change
+MINIMAP · Right Goals · Extra Costs · Body Changes

 You may leave needing: